Jones-M12/Budget-Tracker/README.md

 ![Budget Tracker Demo](./Images/budgettracker.png)

-* This view display the offline and online functionality
+* This view will display the offline and online functionality

 * In the Dev tools, switch network to offline